omarfsosa/omarfsosa.github.io/_posts/2020-05-18-poisson_regression_in_python.md

 </div>
 </center>

 Check out that massive decrease in the deviance -- precinct factors are definitely not noise.
-As it's aslo pointed out in the book, adding precinct factors changed the coefficients for ethnicity.
+As it's also pointed out in the book, adding precinct factors changed the coefficients for ethnicity.
 Now we see that the stop rates for black and hispanic are very similar, while whites are 34% less likely to be stopped[^4].

 [^4]: You get 34% from the estimated coefficient: $$e^{-0.419} \approx 0.66 = 1 - 0.34$$.